mtso/monorepo/README.md

 `demo/chocolate-bar/` | Bare-minimum authenticated web app in React, React Router, and Redis.
 `demo/crypto-go/` | Experiments with Go's `crypto` package.
 `demo/csharp-tcp-server/` | Web server implemented using .NET's TCPListener.
+`demo/daemon/` | Run a program as a daemon that returns exec to shell, but runs in background.
 `demo/dynamic-react/` | Experiments in manipulating the React component tree at runtime.
 `demo/goja/` | Run JavaScript from Go.
 `demo/gorm/` | Workspace to grow confidence in gorm, a ORM for Go.